How to use Be used to & Get used to

-1. Be used to is used to express that a situation is not new or strange, or is no longer new or strange.
+1. We use be used to to express that a situation is not new or strange, or is no longer new or strange.

 • I’ve lived here for ten years now so I’m used to driving in the city.